Ocean Ridge Treatment & Recovery

 Our medical, clinical, and counseling staffs on site are available 24/7.

-Ecstasy and other hallucinogenic are increasingly popular on campuses, with the National Survey on Drug Use and Health showing a 4.7% increase in popularity between 2011 and 2021.
+Ecstasy and other hallucinogenics are increasingly popular on campuses, with the National Survey on Drug Use and Health showing a 4.7% increase in popularity between 2011 and 2021.
 Here, LSD, MDMA, and mescaline are the most popular.

 These drugs vary in effect and often have a limited addiction profile.
 However, they do increase risks of psychosis, can trigger existing mental health disorders, and recurring hallucinations, where users can re-experience their trip for up to months after taking drugs.